-Our client has to actively seek friendly fraud (aka chargeback fraud) risk.
-Friendly fraud occurs when an individual makes a purchase online via their credit or debit card then requests a chargeback from the bank once the goods or services have been consumed.
-A completed chargeback cancels the original transaction and refunds the individual and the merchant is held accountable regardless of the measures taken to verify the transaction.
+A major technology firm asked us to measure friendly fraud (aka chargeback fraud) risk.
+Friendly fraud occurs when an individual purchases online via their credit or debit card and then requests a chargeback from the bank once the goods or services have been consumed.
+A completed chargeback cancels the original transaction and refunds the individual, and the merchant is held accountable regardless of the measures taken to verify the transaction.

 The purpose of this study was to predict the customers who are most likely to request a chargeback.

 We developed an analytical algorithm and data modeling set to:

 1) identify the traits, signals, patterns of the customers who are most likely to do request a chargeback

 2) predict the customers who are most likely to request a chargeback and when